Appendices

 Child Protection & Safeguarding

-All children in Scotland have the right to be protected from harm.
+All children in Scotland have the right to be protected from all forms of abuse.

-If you are concerned a child or young person is at risk of abuse or neglect, you can contact police on 101 or phone children’s services on 01786 471177.
-You can share your concern with your child protection co-ordinator.
+NSPCC have a range of helpful resources for parents/carers.
+If you are concerned a child or young person is at immediate risk of abuse or neglect, you can contact police on 101 or phone children’s services on 01786 471177.
+You can share your concern with your school/nursery child protection co-ordinator.

 Clothing Grants